RobSenseTech/Phenix-Guide/chapter2/Toolchain/Mission Planner.md

 ## Mission Planner Overview

 *Mission Planner* is a full-featured ground station application for the ArduPilot open source autopilot project.
-This page contains information on the background of *Mission Planner* and the organization of this site.
+This article comes from ardupilot website.To learn more about *mission planner*, click [here](http://ardupilot.org/planner/index.html).

 ### What is Mission Planner
 ![flight_data](../images/mission_planner/mission_planner_flight_data.jpg)